BrenoOsvaldoFunicheli/naveapi/README.md

 ```

-Finally, you can't press crtl+C to exit database and set it up again, with this you'll have the API running.
+Finally, you can't press CTRL+C to exit database and set it up again with the docker-compose up, with this you'll have the API running.

 ## :key: Authentication